|Hunting Home||Contact Us||News||DNR Home|

 Q. Is baiting for deer legal?

-Yes, on private land only - outside the CWD Containment Area.
-Baiting is prohibited in the CWD Containment Area; the older-aged deer management areas (McClintic, Beech Fork, Bluestone, Burnsville WMAs and Calvin Price and Coopers Rock State Forests) and on public lands during the period from September 1 – December 31 and the spring gobbler season.
+Yes, with the following exceptions: baiting is prohibited in the CWD Containment Area; the older-aged deer management areas (McClintic, Beech Fork, Bluestone, Burnsville WMAs and Calvin Price and Coopers Rock State Forests) and on public lands during the period from September 1 – December 31 and the spring gobbler season.

 Q. Can a crossbow be substituted for a gun during the deer firearms, muzzleloader or antlerless deer season?

-No. Only holders of a Class Y/YY permit along with the appropriate licenses can substitute a crossbow for a bow during the archery deer seasons only.
+No. Only holders of a Class Y/YY permit along with the appropriate licenses can substitute a crossbow for a bow during the archery deer season only.

 BLACK BEAR SEASONS/REGULATIONS

 Q. As a WV resident do I need any licenses to bear hunt on my own property?